yachent/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Research Assistant in researching the application and development of mobile communication
-  * Research Assistant in investigating the development tendency of core network and IMS structure
+  * Research Assistant in researching the application and development of mobile communication and investigating the development tendency of core network and IMS structure
   * Instructor to Sophomore International Business Students and Class Mentor for Freshmen
   * Vice-Chairman of the Technology Association
-  * Young Presidents Organization (YPO) Communication Activity
   """

 +++